 One of the most important factors to consider when shopping for a new car is how much you’ll pay for insurance.
-If you happen to be eyeing a Volvo, you’re in luck.
-The Volvo brand is known for one quality that’s correlated with better car insurance premiums: safety.
+If you happen to be eyeing a Volvo, you’re in luck: safety features and safety ratings are two qualities that are correlated with lower car insurance premiums.

-While you might think that Volvo’s reputation automatically means that automobile insurance for a Volvo is cheaper than for other kinds of cars, it’s not that simple.
+While you might think that Volvo’s reputation automatically means auto insurance for a Volvo is cheaper than for other kinds of cars, it’s not that simple.
 There are a number of other factors that come into play when determining Volvo insurance rates.
 Luckily, you can compare multiple quotes for Volvos on LowestRates.ca in just three minutes.
 Still need more information?
 Here’s a look at what it might cost you to insure your new or used Volvo.